Methodology & sources.

 Where to verify: the Agencies page has an interactive ROI calculator that lets you plug in your actual client + cadence + writer cost.

-The "$5K/mo writer retainer" segment dossier figure
+What does the "$5K/mo writer retainer" segment dossier figure represent?

 Reference range: $5,000/mo represents a midpoint for a contract content writer or boutique content shop producing 8–15 long-form posts per month for a B2B SaaS startup.
 Lower-cost arrangements exist (offshore, junior, AI-assisted) and higher-cost arrangements exist (senior in-house, major agencies).
 It is not a survey average — it is a segment reference figure used for positioning the one-person marketing team dossier.